 The Company has recently completed an exploration drill program at HighREE Island, in the Port Hope Simpson REE District located in southeast Labrador.
-The drill program consisted of 2029 meters of NQ core in a total of 13 holes.
-A similar exploration drill program consisting of 3876 meters of NQ core in a total of 23 holes has been completed at the Foxtrot Showing, in the Fox Harbour Zone of the Port Hope Simpson REE District.
-The Company is compiling assaying data in order to prepare the 2011 summer exploration program.
+The drill program consisted of 2,029 meters of NQ core in a total of 13 holes.
+A similar exploration drill program consisting of 3,876 meters of NQ core in a total of 23 holes has been completed at the Foxtrot Showing, in the Fox Harbour Zone of the Port Hope Simpson REE District.
+The Company has compiled all data generated during the 2010 season and has prepared the 2011 exploration program.